• Latest

 Is Oxford expensive to visit?

 Oxford is affordable to visit.
-There are several free activities in Oxford, and the city is small enough that most attractions can be reached on foot.
+Oxford has several free activities, and the city is small enough that most attractions can be reached on foot.
 There are also a lot of restaurants and pubs in Oxford where you may enjoy reasonably priced food and drink.

 Where was Harry Potter filmed in Oxford?